amateusz/ericsson_chatboard/README.md

 ## Hardware
 The keyboard talks serial 9600 8N1, pinout as follows:
 _image_

+I've connected mine to a USB↔RS232 TTL adapter

   ## Software
   It talks AT commands, it poses as… a Mobile Equipment keyboard.
 It simulates keypresses on a telephone keypad.